microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/reporting.md

 - Different types of reporting and analytics you can provide
 - Assistance they need to answer their questions

-With the right tools, Reporting + analytics enable stakeholders to understand how resources are used, track cost trends, and make informed decisions regarding resource allocation, optimization, and budget planning.
+With the right tools, Reporting and analytics enable stakeholders to understand how resources are used, track cost trends, and make informed decisions regarding resource allocation, optimization, and budget planning.

 <br>